How to structure a geospatial database for multi-state retail chains

 gdf = gdf.set_crs(epsg=4326, allow_override=True)

-# 2. Topology repair & bounds validation
+# 2. Topology repair & point-type validation

 gdf["geometry"] = gdf["geometry"].apply(make_valid)